vdr-projects/vdr-convert/Readme.txt

 Software required
 =================
+If keeping recordings for use inside VDR, you need VDR 2.2x installed on the conversion machine, otherwise not.

-All recordings: System running Linux/bash shell, FFMPEG 3.x, VDR 2.2x, core Linux utilities such as nice, timeout etc Optionally NCFTP if you want to upload files after conversion
+All recordings: System running Linux/bash shell, FFMPEG 3.x, core Linux utilities such as nice, timeout etc Optionally NCFTP if you want to upload files after conversion

 Additionally for VDR 1.x recordings:

-a) Modified GENINDEX (0.2) to convert subtitles to standard ETSI EN300743 format, and remove initial short segment sequences that currently prevent ffmpeg reliably detecting subtitle streams
+a) Modified GENINDEX (0.2) to convert subtitles to standard ETSI EN300743 format, and remove initial short segment sequences that currently prevent ffmpeg reliably detecting subtitle streams, and remove substream headers from AC3/DTS streams for ffmpeg compatibility.

 b) MPLEX13818 from http://www.scara.com/~schirmer/o/mplex13818 to reliably convert recordings into an mpegts container. ffmpeg doesn't handle dvbsubs in a program stream (.vdr native format), and sometimes fails to probe .vdr files correctly.
 In testing, this muxer produced much more reliable .ts files from VDR recordings than the myriad of versions of "ps2ts" etc. out there in the web.